el0911/savage.io/readme.md

 npm install @king__somto/savage
 ```

-for now it can  solve problems that have multiple 2 dimensions
+for now it can  solve problems that have  2 dimensions

 ```Javascript
 const savage = require('./index')